CS2103JAN2017-W14-B1/main/docs/UserGuide.md

 <br>

 #### 3.3.2 Finding a task by substring
-Finds all tasks containing any part of prefix or suffix specified<br>
+Finds all tasks containing any part of prefix specified<br>
 Example: <br>

 * find eval
-> Returns all tasks that has the prefix eval in their name, for example a task with name evalutation report will be returned
+> Returns all tasks that has the prefix "eval" in their name, for example a task with name evalutation report will be returned

-* find  ing
+* find emerg situ
-> Returns all tasks with the suffix ing in their name, for example a task with name jogging will be returned
+> Returns all tasks with the prefixes "emerg" and "rep" in their name, for example a task with name emergency situation will be returned

-#### 3.3.2 Finding a task by tags
+#### 3.3.3 Finding a task by tags
 Finds all tasks with the tags specified <br>
 Multiple tags can be stated and only tasks with all specified tags will be returned